 Public Interest Disclosure Policy (Whistleblowing)

 We’re committed to managing the organisation in the best way possible.
 Part of that is creating an open and supportive working environment where colleagues and others that we deal with feel able to speak up about any suspected wrongdoing.
 Indeed, we expect individuals who have serious concerns about any aspect of our work to come forward and voice those concerns.
 If something is troubling you that you think we should know about or look into, use the Public Interest Disclosure policy.
 This is where you will find out more about the types of matters which you should report and the reporting procedure that you should follow.
 This policy is designed to protect those raising a genuine concern from determent.
 You don’t need to have any proof that any of these things are happening.
 Rather than wait for proof, we would prefer to raise matters when it’s still a concern.
 Full information can be found in the Public Interest Disclosure policy.

 Our disciplinary procedures and guidance explain what will happen if the expected standards are not met.
 In most cases an informal approach can resolve the problem; however in more serious circumstances formal action may need to be taken in line with our disciplinary procedures.
 The disciplinary procedures and guidance also provides examples of misconduct and gross misconduct and the level of sanctions that may be imposed.
 They also explain the process we will go through in investigating any allegations to ensure we reach a fair outcome.
 This includes giving you the right to be accompanied to any meetings, time to prepare for any formal hearing and the right to appeal against any formal outcomes.
 For full information, refer to the disciplinary procedures and guidance (see below).
-If you’re a manager and need advice, contact the HR Office on 86500.
+If you’re a manager and need advice, contact the People and Culture Office on 86500.